-For the second year, the University continues to leverage a new contract with computer vendor Hewlett Packard (HP).
-If you purchase one of the standard UM-configured systems, this new contract results in a cost savings of roughly 20% relative to commensurate computers from former contracts.
+The University continues to leverage a contract with computer vendor Hewlett Packard (HP).
+If you purchase one of the standard U-M configured systems, this new contract results in a cost savings of roughly 20% relative to commensurate computers from former contracts.
 The CUIF dollar allotment is $1,200 per FTE faculty member.
-However, due to cost-savings realized through the new contract, many desktop and laptop options are available for less than $1,200, including an option at only $428.
 A comprehensive set of specific recommendations for both Windows and Macintosh platforms is available by clicking here.
 These recommendations are focused on the most common needs and are intended to maximize effectiveness in meeting instructional and foundational research computing needs while minimizing both purchase and on-going support cost.
-If you feel a recommended system will not meet your needs, please consult with your local computer support staff or LSAIT Desktop Support Manager Greg Beyer (firstname.lastname@example.org) to ensure that selected hardware or software will be compatible with existing LSA and UM computer systems.
+If you feel a recommended system will not meet your needs, please consult with your local computer support staff or LSA IT Desktop Support Manager Phil Bonam (email@example.com) to ensure that selected hardware or software will be compatible with existing LSA and U-M computer systems.

-Your FY14 CUIF allocation was transferred at the same time as your budget allocation and appears in your FY14 Red Book.
+Your FY2015–16 CUIF allocation was transferred at the same time as your budget allocation and appears in your FY16 Red Book.
 You can also review the allocation on the MRS, under Budget and Supporting Documents.
-Click here for details on the amount of your unit's allocation and click here for the list of faculty on whom your unit's allocation is based.
+Click here to download an Excel spreadsheet for details on the amount of your unit's allocation and the list of faculty on whom your unit's allocation is based.

-Please contact Greg Beyer (email@example.com) or me with any questions.
+Please contact Phil Bonam (firstname.lastname@example.org) or me with any questions.